Top Five Reasons Why Not Filing an Income Tax Return is a Bad Idea

-As Benjamin Franklin once wrote, "In this world nothing can be said to be certain, except death and taxes."
-With the 2018 income tax return filing deadline of April 15, 2019 looming, many taxpayers dread having to prepare their income tax return and fear owing money to the IRS.
+As Benjamin Franklin once wrote, "in this world nothing can be said to be certain, except death and taxes."
+With the 2019 income tax return filing deadline of April 15, 2020 looming, many taxpayers dread having to prepare their income tax return and fear owing money to the IRS.
+This is especially true for those that did not file a tax return last year and those that have not filed tax returns in a number of years.
 The failure to file a tax return is a serious problem that can come back to haunt you.
 Whether you owe money to the federal government or you are entitled to a refund of taxes you paid, there are consequences for failing to file an income tax return.

 - Late filing penalties.
 If you file more than 60 days after the due date of the return, the penalty can be up to a maximum of 25 percent of the unpaid tax.